gxf1212/notes/techniques/Specific-Software-Usage.md

 7. https://blog.csdn.net/xiangfengl/article/details/127597065 on a new machine.
 OpenSSL appears to be unavailable on this machine.

-8. Add to path for Windoes!
+8. Add to path for Windows!
 [ImportError: DLL load failed while importing _ssl: 找不到指定的模块 No module named ‘jupyter_server‘](https://blog.csdn.net/sdnuwjw/article/details/112207440)

 9. maybe